tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/streamanalytics/stream-analytics-function.md

 ﻿# Function

-  A (User-Defined) Function provides an extensible way for a Streaming Job to transform input data to output data using a facility that is not completely described by the Transformation query.
+  A (User-Defined) Function provides an extensible way for a Streaming Job to transform input data to output data using a facility that is not described by the Transformation query.

 ## Create
 Creates a new Stream Analytics user-defined function.